 It’s important that you take a minute at the store to look at the ingredients in your kielbasa.
 The turkey kielbasa that we use has simple ingredients (turkey, water, spices, paprika, garlic powder and collagen casing).
 Be sure to read the ingredient list and make sure there are no added fillers, sugar or junk.
 I usually pick up 2 or 3 at Whole Foods, which is where I have found it at the best price.

 Since you are not peeling your potatoes, opt for organic if possible when you are making this easy turkey kielbasa and potatoes sheet pan meal!
-I like to use the little baby potatoes since that reduces the amount of chopping I have to do!
+I like to use baby potatoes since that reduces the amount of chopping I have to do!

 Use a silicone liner (affiliate) or parchment paper to make for an easy clean-up of this dish!